What do our Beerburrum Removalists do?

 Beerburrum is now home to producers of pineapples, strawberries, small crops and dairy cattle.
 For those with children, there is a small state school in the suburb and there is also a small state school in nearby Glasshouse Mountains.
 There is a high school 10km to the north at Beerwah and one 16km to the south in Caboolture.

-There have been few property sales in Beerburrum in the past year; however, the average price of four-bedroom houses currently for sale is $465,000.
-Rental properties are few and far between.
-Despite being a relatively small suburb in terms of residents, there is a train station in the suburb that links into the Sunshine Coast line into Brisbane.
+Beerburrum had a population of 941 according to the 2021 Census.
+There have been few property sales in Beerburrum in the past year; however, the average price of four-bedroom houses currently for sale is around $1.1 million as of 2025, showing significant growth in the local property market.
+Rental properties are few and far between, with average weekly rents sitting at approximately $650.
+Despite being a relatively small suburb in terms of residents, there is a train station in the suburb that links the Sunshine Coast line to Brisbane.
 It is approximately an hour’s trip into the city via train on a good day.
 In peak-hour traffic, you may be looking at an hour-and-a-half to two-hour drive.